codeigniter4projects/website/README.md

 4. Install dependencies: `composer install`
 5. Create your **.env** file: `cp env .env`
 6. Edit **.env** and set at least the following:
+    * `GITHUB_ACCESS_TOKEN = ghp_***`
+        * Set your GitHub Personal Access Token.
     * `CI_ENVIRONMENT = development`
     * `database.default.database = ../writable/database.db`
     * `database.default.DBDriver = SQLite3`
+7. Seed fake Forum data

     The website is intended to live on the same server as the forums, and uses the forum database to pull in the most recent posts.
 When developing locally, this poses a challenge.
     To make local development simpler, a migration and seed have been provided to setup a table with some mock data that can be used in place of having a local MyBB install.

     1. Migrate the database: `php spark migrate -all`
     2. Run the seeder: `php spark db:seed ForumSeeder`

 At this point you should have a usable version of the current code!
 Try launching it locally: